hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 <img src="../img/Picard_pipeline.png" width="800">
 </p>

+> #### Do I need to add read groups?
-> **NOTE:** Some pipelines will have you add read groups while procressing your alignment files.
-This may be necessary in those pipelines, because they either can't add the read groups within their alignment tool (a problem that is pretty rare now), they forgot to add their read groups or they didn't know that they could add read groups during the alignment step with their alignment tool.
-Regardless of the reason, you should be aware that it is not uncommon to see this step in other's pipelines as many programs including `GATK` require read groups in order to run.
-It doesn't matter too much when you add the read groups in these processing steps, but we would recommend doing it first.
-Also, a command one could use to add read group information, and the one we show in the dropdown below, is `Picard`'s `AddOrReplaceReadGroups`, which has the added benefit of allowing you to also sort your alignment file (our first step anyways) in the same step as adding the read group information.
+> Some pipelines will have you add read groups while procressing your alignment files.
+It is usually not necessary because the alignmnet tool typically does for you.
+If you are needing to add read groups, we recommend doing it first (before all the processing steps outlined above ).
+You can use Picard `AddOrReplaceReadGroups`, which has the added benefit of allowing you to also sort your alignment file (our first step anyways) in the same step as adding the read group information.
 The dropdown below discusses how to add or replace read groups within `Picard`.
 >
 ><details>
 >  <summary><b>Click here if you need to add or replace read groups using <code>Picard</code></b></summary>